kyma-project/kyma/docs/application-connector/03-08-application-gateway-proxying-requests.md

 http://my-namespace-application-gateway:8080/secret/{SECRET_NAME}/api/{API_NAME}/{CUSTOM_PATH}
 ```
 ​
-In order for the Application Gateway to properly read Secrets, they must exist in the same Namespace as the Gateway does.
+In order for the Application Gateway to properly read Secrets, they must exist in the same Namespace as the Gateway.